signorello/P4-edu_wiki/Courses.md

 **Website:** [http://www.cl.cam.ac.uk/teaching/1718/P51](http://www.cl.cam.ac.uk/teaching/1718/P51)

-**Available material:** All the course's materials are available [On the course's website].(http://www.cl.cam.ac.uk/teaching/1718/P51/materials.html)
+**Available material:** All the course's materials are available [on the course website](http://www.cl.cam.ac.uk/teaching/1718/P51/materials.html).

 **Status:** In 2017/18 the course was delivered using NetFPGA (not P4-NetFPGA), as the platform (PTA) wasn't ready.
-Lab 1-2 require rewriting, may also add another programmable devices lectures, instead of (e.g.,) latency.
+Lab 1-2 require rewriting, may also add another programmable devices lecture, instead of (e.g.,) latency.

-**Wishful thinking:** Creating an online P4-NetFPGA tutorial that compiles programs, like the NetFPGA verilog tutorial.
+**Wishful thinking:** Creating an online P4-NetFPGA tutorial that compiles programs, like the NetFPGA verilog tutorial used for P33 (Building an Internet Router).

 ## Template
 Please use the template below to describe a course